Règlements et Rapports

 Please find the policy here.

-11 - Appendix - Guidelines for the Use of the Tablets and Internet in Primary
+11 - Appendix - Guidelines for the Use of the iPads and Internet in Primary

 1. The tablet is an educational tool provided for academic purposes only (e.g. should not be used at school for leisure games, non-school-related social media, entertainment media, etc.).